XingFramework/xing-book/tutorial/projects/tutorial/displaying_the_projects_list.md

 The `@Resolve` function uses the `resources` object - the same one we were working on with `resources.js`.
 It tells Angular to fetch a resource named 'projects' based on the URL provided by the back-end.
 Because the function itself is named 'projects', it will create an object also called 'projects' and make it available to the controller for this state.
 (Again, it's a convenient coincidence that it's called `projects` in both cases.
 So let's review which is which: the `@Resolve` function called `projects` creates a `projects` object we can refer to in the controller.
 The other function of the same name in `resources.**projects()**.load()` refers to the HTTP JSON resource of that name we set up in `resources.js`.
 Clear?  great!
 Still confusing?
 Don't worry about it for now, it'll make more sense with experience.)

-The other thing we did in this snippet is add a `controllerAs` specification to our state.
-All this does is give our controller an explicit name so we can refer to its data and functions by name in the template.
-H[ere's a nice introduction to this syntax convention](https://toddmotto.com/digging-into-angulars-controller-as-syntax/) if you're curious.

 ### Loading the projects over the network

 That's all we need to load the projects list whenever a user visits the homepage.